Iron Fist (character): Fongji Wu

 Centuries ago, the Yu-Ti Nu-An had a recurring dream associating a red-haired girl with the Phoenix and a dragon.
-He later finds a matching red-haired girl named Fongji Wu in the streets of K'un-L'un and has her trained as the Iron Fist.
-Nu-An asks for Leonardo da Vinci to come to K'un-L'un in order to help protect the world against the Phoenix's arrival; meanwhile, Fongji is submitted to a hard training, eventually manifesting the Phoenix powers.
+He later finds a matching red-haired girl named Fongji Wu in the streets of K'un-Lun and has her trained as the Iron Fist.
+Nu-An asks for Leonardo da Vinci to come to K'un-Lun in order to help protect the world against the Phoenix's arrival; meanwhile, Fongji is submitted to a hard training, eventually manifesting the Phoenix powers.
 Nu-An orders her to battle the dragon Shao-Lao as established by the ritual of the Iron Fist.
 Fongji is successful in her test and becomes the Iron Fist, shortly before Da Vinci sees the Phoenix coming towards Earth.
 Fongji is able to bond with the Phoenix and remain in control of herself, but she feels that Earth is still not ready for its evolution and departs.